-- To ensure the economic feasibility of a low-cost option, PBDA will adopt the following formulaic cost methodology directly related to ACP eligibility requirements.
+- a.
+To ensure the economic feasibility of a low-cost option, PBDA will adopt the following formulaic cost methodology directly related to ACP eligibility requirements.
 PBDA will update this threshold annually as new federal poverty guidelines are released.
 Those awarded through the BEAD program will be notified when the cost threshold changes so their low-cost plans can be adjusted accordingly. - b.
-The costs listed here were calculated using the Affordable Connectivity Program (ACP) subsidy.
-In the event that ACP is not reauthorized at the federal level, the customer will be responsible for paying the additional \$30 per month. - c.
-Applicants will detail their low-cost plans, with costs equal to or less than 2% of the maximum eligible annual income, outlined by ACP with a household of one, divided by 12.
+Applicants will detail their low-cost plans, with costs equal to or less than 2% of the maximum eligible annual income outlined by ACP with a household of one divided by 12.
 In 2023, ACP's maximum eligible annual income for a household of one is \$29,160.
 Divided by 12, the monthly income is \$2,430.
-The maximum monthly charge for a low-cost plan is 2% of \$2,430, or \$48.60. - d.
+The maximum monthly charge for a low-cost plan is 2% of \$2,430, or \$48.60. - c.
 The Low-cost plan is not subject to data caps, surcharges, or usage-based throttling.
 The plan must be subject only to at least the same, if not more, acceptable-use policies to which subscribers to all other broadband internet access service plans offer to home subscribers.
-The price identified via the cost methodology above, as well as the provisions listed above, will be a contractual requirement of sub-grantees for the useful life of the network as determined by NTIA. - e.
-The plan provides either 100/20 Mbps, or the performance benchmark for fixed terrestrial broadband service established by the Federal Communications Commission pursuant to Section 706(b) of the Communications Act of 1934, as amended. - f.
-The plan provides typical latency measurements of no more than 100 milliseconds. - The subscriber may apply the ACP subsidy to the service price. g. - The price identified, as well as the provisions listed above, will be a contractual requirement of subgrantees for the useful life of the network as determined by NTIA

-- In the event the provider later offers a low-cost plan with higher speeds downstream and/or upstream, the proposed broadband service option permits Eligible Subscribers that are subscribed to a low-cost broadband service option to upgrade to the new low-cost offering at no cost. - In the absence of ACP or an ACP-replacement program, the provider must continue to offer the low-cost plan unsubsidized as outlined but without the requirement to apply the ACP benefit.
+The price identified via the cost methodology above, as well as the provisions listed above, will be a contractual requirement of sub-grantees for the useful life of the network assets for a period of at least five years. - d.
+The plan provides either 100/20 Mbps7 or the performance benchmark for fixed terrestrial broadband service established by the Federal Communications Commission pursuant to Section 706(b) of the Communications Act of 1934, as amended. - e.
+The plan provides typical latency measurements of no more than 100 milliseconds. - f.
+The subscriber may apply the Affordable Connectivity Benefit subsidy to the service price. - g.
+The price identified, as well as the provisions listed above, will be a contractual requirement of sub-grantees for the useful life of the network assets for a period of eight years. - h.
+In the event the provider later offers a low-cost plan with higher speeds downstream and/or upstream, the proposed broadband service option permits Eligible Subscribers that are subscribed to a low-cost broadband service option to upgrade to the new low-cost offering at no cost. - i.
+In the absence of ACP or an ACP-replacement program, the provider must continue to offer the low-cost plan unsubsidized as outlined but without the requirement to apply the ACP benefit.
 In such an instance, the low-cost plan must also adhere to federal poverty guidelines, as outlined above.